Computing Projective Implicit Representations from Poset Towers: Poset towers, PiReps, and algebraic background

-To carry out computations with persistence modules, we need to represent them with matrices.
-As in poset towers, it is not economical to represent a persistence module by a collection of matrices $M(x\leq y)$ for all $x\leq y\in P$.
-Instead, we represent persistence modules by elementary building blocks called projective modules (generalizing \emph{free} modules).
+To carry out computations with persistence modules, we need to represent them by matrices.
+As with poset towers, it is not economical to represent a persistence module by a collection of matrices $M(x\leq y)$ for all $x\leq y\in P$.
+Instead, we represent persistence modules by elementary building blocks called projective modules.
+Since we work with a specific class of modules, we will directly define the projective modules as in Definition \ref{def:elementary_module}.
+See \cite[Theorem III.1.6, Lemma III.2.4]{assem2006elements} for a reference showing that these are exactly the projective modules according to the general definition \cite[Definition 5.2]{assem2006elements}.
+Note that in persistence theory, one often works with graded free modules.
+For $\mathbb{Z}^d$-graded modules over graded polynomial rings, these coincide with graded projective modules.
+In the setting of modules over finite posets, however, projective modules are generally different from free modules; see, for example, \cite[Chapters I.5, III.2]{assem2006elements} or \cite[Definition 2.6]{schiffler2014quiver}.

-\begin{definition}[Projective modules] We denote by $\text{Proj}[x]\colon P\rightarrow\mathbf{Vec}$ the elementary projective module at $x\in P$ defined, for all $y\leq z\in P$, by
+\begin{definition}[Projective modules] We denote by $\proj[x]\colon P\rightarrow\mathbf{Vec}$ the elementary projective module at $x\in P$ defined for all $y\leq z\in P$ by

-A direct sum $\bigoplus_{i=1}^n\text{Proj}[x_i]$ is called a projective module ; see Figure \ref{fig:projective} for an example. \end{definition}
+A direct sum $\bigoplus_{i=1}^n\proj[x_i]$ is called a projective module; see Figure \ref{fig:projective} for an example. \end{definition}

 Projective modules are well-suited for computations because morphisms between them are simple and can be described by $P$-graded matrices.